lukehaines2/conversionminds-sidebar/README.md

+## Expandable Sidebar + content wrapper + Grid Content

-## A look at Modern grid solutions and how they fit content types
+Inc: A look at Modern grid solutions and how they fit content types.

-This is to help CM find a smooth sidebar + content wrapper that's fit for purpose, using the *current* tech constraints of React and Bootstrap.
+This is primarily to help CM find a smooth sidebar + content wrapper that's fit for purpose, using the *current* tech constraints of React and Bootstrap.
 It needs to work well for desktop + large screens, and auto hide for small screens without much work and ideally no JS, covering ourselves for issues found in the past.

 ### Behind the scenes:
 Bootstrap 4 + Reactstrap: Expanding sideNav, collapsible vertical Nav.